Graph and Temporal Convolutional Networks for 3D Multi-person Pose Estimation in Monocular Videos: Method

 \subsection{Joint-GCN and Bone GCN}

 Existing top-down methods are erroneous when the target human bounding box is incorrect, due to missing information (occlusion, partially out-of-frame, blur, etc.).
 To address this common problem, we introduce joint-GCN and bone-GCN that can correct the 3D poses from inaccurate 2D pose estimator.
-These GCNs work in a frame-by-frame basis.
+These GCNs work on a frame-by-frame basis.

-Following the structure of human body, we assign the coordinates $(x_i, y_i)$ of the human joints from the 2D pose estimator to each vertex of our graph, and establish connections between each pair of the joints.
+Following the structure of the human body, we assign the coordinates $(x_i, y_i)$ of the human joints from the 2D pose estimator to each vertex of our graph, and establish connections between each pair of the joints.
 Unlike most GCNs, which are based on an undirected graph, we propose a GCN based on a directed graph.
 The directed graph allows us to propagate information more from high-confident joints to low-confident ones, and thus reduces the risk of propagating erroneous information (e.g., occluded joints or missing joints) in the graph.
-In other words, the low-confident joints contribute less to the message propagation than high-confident ones.
+In other words, the low-confident joints contribute less to the message propagation than the high-confident ones.
+Details of the directed graph are available in the supplementary material.

 The joint-GCN uses the 2D joints as the vertices and the confidence scores of the 2D joints as the edge weights, while the bone-GCN uses the confidence scores of part affinity field \cite{cao2017realtime}) as the edge weights.
 The features produced by the two GCNs are concatenated together and fed to a Multi Layer Perceptron to obtain the person-centric 3D pose estimation.